Tomnowell/newsite/_posts/cybersec/THM/LogAnalysis/2023-11-25-THM-Intro-To-Log-Analysis.md

 Download the file if you want to practice on it, but the questions actually don't really require it.
 I'd like a bit of practice though.

-*How would you modify the original grep pattern above to match blog posts with an ID between 22-26?*
+**Q1: How would you modify the original grep pattern above to match blog posts with an ID between 22-26?**

-> We will take just the regex part of the command in the inverted commas and change it so that instead of finding values between 10 and 19 it will select values between 22 and 26.
-The original command is:
+*We will take just the regex part of the command in the inverted commas and change it so that instead of finding values between 10 and 19 it will select values between 22 and 26.
+The original command is:*

 ```bash
 grep -E 'post=1[0-9]' apache-ex2 log